Bah-abdoul/excursion/README.txt

-This is an excursion website clone !S
+This is an excursion website clone !